 She won Silver in the International Indigo Design Awards and a Gold Hermes/ADDY Award in 2019 for the Department of Art + Design Sketchbook.
 She won Best of Show in the Athens Voices USA 2015 and has been awarded Gold Hermes/ADDY Awards, Silver ADDY District Competition, Hermes Judges Award Honor of Excellence and Award of Excellence at the UCDA (University & College Designers Association).

-Her work includes print- and community-based design, writing, letterpress printing.
-Thomas-Trout’s research focuses on visualizing the inter-connectedness of the human networking system through data visualization and methods of map-making.
+Her work includes print- and community-based graphic design, writing, research and letterpress printing.
+Thomas-Trout’s research focuses on visualizing the interconnectedness of the human networking system through design as social practice and storytelling that can raise awareness and promote a more just society.
 Her work is informed and influenced by methods within the socioeconomic sciences, humanities and geography.
-Thomas-Trout uses visual communication with the intention of strengthening communities.
+Thomas-Trout approaches visual communication as a tool to influence culture; advocate for human rights; reveal injustices in our communities; promote equitable neighborhoods and communities.

 She grew up in the village of Jewett, Ohio where the limitations of access to resources and opportunities created a unique culture that valued frugality driven by necessity.
-This place and the culture it embodied subconsciously influenced her future research involving the importance of community, collaboration and that link between economic health and the quality of its social bonds.
+This place and the culture it embodied subconsciously influenced her future research involving the importance of community, collaboration, economic health and equitable access to opportunities and resources.